 Seeking Compensation for Social Hosts in DUI Accident Cases

 Anyone who has been injured in a drunk driving accident in Georgia needs to understand the circumstances that led to the wreck, particularly where the driver was drinking and who supplied the alcohol.
 There may be compensation available that will help the injured parties in their recovery as they seek to rebuild a shattered life.

-At Millar & Mixon, LLC, we have extensive experience in litigating DUI accident cases.
+At The Millar Law Firm we have extensive experience in litigating DUI accident cases.
 We know how to uncover all of the facts surrounding these accidents, and we know how to determine who should be held responsible for the losses you have sustained.

 We will seek compensation for medical treatment, time away from work, property damage and for the pain and suffering you have sustained.
 We also may seek punitive damages, which are awarded to punish and deter certain levels of misconduct.
-There is no cap on these damages if the case involves a drunk driver.
+There is no limitation on this type of damages (punitive) if the case involves a drunk driver.

 Our Atlanta Drunk Driving Accident Lawyers Want to Help You

-At Millar & Mixon, LLC, our Atlanta drunk driving accident lawyers believe strongly in seeking justice when intoxicated drivers and their social hosts cause innocent victims to suffer losses.
+At Tee Millar Firm our Atlanta drunk driving accident lawyers believe strongly in seeking justice when intoxicated drivers and their social hosts cause innocent victims to suffer losses.
 We aggressively pursue compensation from all parties who are responsible for causing accidents, injuries and deaths.

-To learn more about how we can help you, call us today at our toll-free number or use our online form.
+If you would like to learn more about what we do and how our law firm can help, call us today or use our online form.
 We can provide a free initial consultation.
 If we accept your case, then we will represent you on a contingency fee basis.
-This means that you pay nothing for our attorney fees unless we recover money for you.
+This means that you pay nothing for our attorney fees unless or until our attorneys recover settlement or award money for you.